favonia/cloudflare-ddns/docs/designs/guides/testing-boundaries.markdown

 - when the callback cannot continue after a failed check, write the assertion as explicit control flow such as `if !assert... { return }`

 This rule exists because `require` uses `FailNow`, which `testifylint` rejects in those callback contexts.

+## Scope Boundary

+This note defines repository-wide testing-boundary conventions.

+It does not define:

+- feature-specific scenario coverage
+- exact test naming beyond the package/file-boundary rules above
+- when a package should add new tests in the first place